Inside this article

 Once you've set up shipping zones, created shipping rates and set the price you want to charge your customers, you're ready to start shipping your products domestically and internationally through your online store.

 If you have the possibility of offering local pickups or enabling local deliveries for customers near your facilities, you can attract a sector of the population that may be reluctant to shop online, either because of the mistrust generated by not seeing the products in person or because of the incessant wait for the arrival of the courier (and the shipping issues that can happen).

 If you want to avoid shipping issues, the next step to accelerate the growth of your online store on Shopify is to optimize the logistics processes, with regards to both the shipment of products and the returns that will inevitably occur.

-If you want to learn more about Shopify, you can check out this article in which we cover many additional aspects and functionalities of the platform.
+If you want to learn more about Shopify, you can check out our Shopify review in which we cover many additional aspects and functionalities of the platform.